system76/docs/content/system-firmware.md

 After the system powers off, **press the power button** to turn it back on.
 It may be necessary to power on more than once after a firmware update.
 On machines running Open Firmware, the system should then boot normally.

 * Note: EC firmware updates need to have the whole system power cycled, not just a reboot.
-To force a power cycle the EC hardware, either unplug the AC power adapter once the system shuts down for 15 seconds before plugging the AC power back in or press and hold the power button for 15 seconds to force the power off.
+To force a power cycle, either unplug the AC power adapter once the system shuts down for 15 seconds before plugging the AC power adapter back in or press and hold the power button for 15 seconds to force the power off.

 ### Disabling the ME